KengoA/fantasy-basketball/README.md

 ### What We Won't Do

 Given the complexity of the series structure and difference in nature, we won't be considering playoff games.
-In addition, a major factor omitted from our analysis is the opponent's defensive ability as a team or at a givne position (for instance, Paul George is excellent at stealing the ball), which arguably is one of the most important factors of the game.
+In addition, a major factor omitted from our analysis is the opponent's defensive ability as a team or at a given position (for instance, Paul George is excellent at stealing the ball), which arguably is one of the most important factors of the game.
 Tackling this aspect will be an easy improvement to this project.

 ### Requirements